rubymonsters/ruby-for-beginners/source/50-modules.md

 It now makes sense to introduce another language feature in Ruby: modules.

-In Ruby, modules are somewhat similar to clases: they are things that hold methods, just like classes do.
-However modules can not be instantiated.
+In Ruby, modules are somewhat similar to classes: they are things that hold methods, just like classes do.
+However, modules can not be instantiated.
 I.e., it is not possible to create objects from it.
-And modules, other than classes, therefor do not have a method `new`.
+And modules, unlike classes, therefore do not have a method `new`.

 So, what are modules useful for?

-Modules can be included into classes, and this makes their methods available on the class, just as if we'd copy and paste these methods over to the class definition.
+Modules can be included into classes, and this makes their methods available on the class, just as if we'd copied and pasted these methods over to the class definition.

 This is useful if we have methods that we want to reuse in certain classes, but